lilianmarey/music_pathlets/README.md

 # Modeling Musical Genre Trajectories through Pathlet Learning

-This anonymized repository provides Python code to reproduce experiments from the paper _"Modeling Musical Genre Trajectories through Pathlet Learning"_, submited to the 33rd ACM International Conference on User Modeling, Adaptation and Personalization (UMAP 2025) in the Call for Full Paper.
+This repository provides Python code to reproduce experiments from the paper _"Modeling Musical Genre Trajectories through Pathlet Learning"_, accepted in the Proceedings of the Explainable User Models and Personalized Systems (ExUM) International Workshop on Transparent Personalization Methods based on Heterogeneous Personal Data, at The 33rd ACM Conference on User Modeling, Adaptation and Personalization (UMAP ’25), June 16th—19th 2025,New York, USA

 ## Abstract